 Law firms are no exception.
 Social media can help you build trust and brand awareness.
 Having a professional presence on platforms like Facebook, Instagram, LinkedIn, and Twitter will give you exposure in your industry and among your referral network.

 Let’s do it right, though.
-These are 20 social media tips for law firms that work in 2019.
+These are 20 social media tips for law firms that work.

 1. Don’t let it become a time drain

 You don’t have to waste the day away.
 Pick two or three social platforms that work best for your audience and budget your time for each.

 Set aside just a few minutes each day or an hour or two a week to log on and interact with potential clients or share impactful articles.

 2. Go for value and information, not a hard sell